kieda/meta-markup_generator/README.txt

+==== Important Note ====
+If this project has changed since you've last seen it, this is because I've updated it.
+I find this project really interesting, and I am working on it whenever I have some free time (or even when I don't).

 ==== About ====

 The Meta-Markup Generator (MMG) is a system which generates a java class for parsing other markup languages based on a standardized format, mml, or the meta markup language.
 The java class can then accept a markup language based on the markup language, and produce either a new class or an instance based on the script.
 For example, you can make a script which defines the way JSON is parsed, and the MMG will generate a new class that will be able to parse JSON scripts, and create an object from them.
 The object can then be serialized, so the same JSON script would not need to be parsed again.
 MMG can produce parsers which can produce new classes which can produce new classes, which effectively gives a very skewed version of the popular functional programming technique, currying, except the new function generated is a new compiled class.